sabegg2/sqlalchemy-challenge/README.md

 ## Regrade Submission

 My updated files are in the regrade_submission folder.
-I have made changes based on the comments from the grader.
+I have made changes addressing each of the major comments from the grader.
 Here are the major changes I made:

 (1) Rewrote the return logic for the /api/v1.0/'start'/'end' route to be more concise and easier to understand.
 I agree that my previous code was clunky and had some unnecessary steps.